Collection inventory

 Related Material

-Some items from the collection have been scanned and are accessible through SCRC Online, our digital portal.
-Portions of the collection are also available on microfilm (see Microfilm 1951).
+Some items from the collection have been scanned and are accessible through our Digital Collections page.
+Portions of the collection are also available on microfilm.

-See also the P. Geoffrey Noyes Papers.
-Selected books about the Oneida Community, and photographs of the Community buildings, members, and groups, have been scanned and are accessible in digital format via SCRC Online, our digital portal.
-The library also has numerous pamphlets, books, and other published material on the Oneida Community in its Rare Books holdings and in the general circulating collection; please refer to the Classic Catalog for a complete listing.
+Special Collections Research Center has the papers of several other members of the Noyes family; please search our collections for more information.
+Selected books about the Oneida Community, and photographs of the Community buildings, members, and groups, have been scanned and are accessible in digital format via our Digital Collections page.
+The library also has numerous pamphlets, books, and other published material on the Oneida Community in its Rare Books holdings and in the general circulating collection; please refer to Libraries Search for a complete listing.

 Subject Headings